Dr Jonathan (Joe) Grace

 DClinPsy: Doctorate in Clinical Psychology (Keele and Staffordshire Universities)

-The amount of training I have received in the NHS is too large to list, so here is a selection of the most relevant.
+The amount of training I have received is too large to list, so here is a selection of the most relevant.

 Family Therapy (Open Dialogue [20 days})

 Motivational Interviewing (8 days)

 Risk assessment (6 days)

 In addition to the above, I also received approx. 150 days of clinical lectures whilst studying for my doctorate, and approx. 130 hours of supervision from Consultant Psychologists.

 In addition to receiving training, I have also provided training in the NHS to nurses, child care workers, substance misuse workers and trainee psychiatrists on the following: Harm Reduction, Child Development, Complex Trauma and Recovery, and Attachment.